The Yummy Life

 Nutritional Information (per serving): 208 calories, 9.0g fat, 24g carbs, 2.6g fiber, 2.1g sugars, 8.1g protein; Weight Watchers PointsPlus: 5

 Easy and Make Ahead.
 This recipe is really easy to make--simple ingredients and not much prep time.
-I've experimented with assembling it a day or two ahead.
+I've experimented with assembling it a day ahead.
 It's every bit as good, if not better.
 It is such a relief to have the stuffing prepared ahead and ready to pop in the oven as the turkey is finishing up.
 We always have this with our Thanksgiving and Christmas meals.
 Those are such busy days, and I try to make ahead as much of the menu as possible so that I can relax and enjoy myself and our family and guests.
 (My Make-Ahead Turkey Gravy and Slow Cooker Mashed Potatoes are both stress relievers, too.)

 Step-by-step pictures for making